tanerijun/vitaneri/src/content/posts/guide-to-sorting-in-go.md

 ---
 datetime: 2022-11-16T04:03:59.416Z
 title: "Guide To Sorting In Go"
-slug: guide-to-sorting-in-go
-featured: false
 tags:
   - go
-description: 'Various ways to sort a slice in using the "sort" package in Go.'
 ---

 In this post, we're going to take a look at various ways to sort a slice using the `sort` package from Go's standard library.